HashMapsData2Value/AlgorandFAQ/README.md

 ### How are accounts created?

-1. Generate the seed phrase.
+1. Generate the seed phrase, 25 words.
+We assume that no one has ever generated that exact combination.
-2. Generate a public address.
+2. Get the public address for which that seed phrase corresponds to.
-3. Get anyone with ALGO to send ALGO to that account
+3. Get anyone with ALGO to send ALGO to that account.
+This could be yourself from an exchange.

 Congratulations.